History of Málaga: 19th century

 The tumultuous three years of liberal rule that followed were marked by various absolutist conspiracies.
 The liberal government was looked on with hostility by the Congress of Verona in 1822, and France was authorised to intervene.
 A French army under the command of Duke of Angoulême, invaded Spain in the so-called Spanish expedition and overwhelmed the armies of the liberal government with massive force.
 Ferdinand was restored as absolute monarch in 1823, marking the end of the second Spanish bourgeois revolution.

-During the "Ominous Decade" (1823-1833), the name given to this period of return to the reactionary power of absolutism, the liberals suffered under a wave of repression and acts of vengeance.
+During the "Ominous Decade" (1823–1833), the name given to this period of return to the reactionary power of absolutism, the liberals suffered under a wave of repression and acts of vengeance.
 In 1831, the liberal general José María Torrijos, who fought against the absolutist regime of Ferdinand VII and for the restoration of the Constitution of 1812, set his field of operations in Málaga province.
 He and his men were captured in Alhaurin de la Torre after their betrayal by the governor of the city; they were executed by firing squad on the beach of San Andrés.
 Torrijos' remains are buried under the obelisk erected in his honor at the Plaza de la Merced.

 As Málaga pioneered the Industrial Revolution in Spain, its educated and entrepreneurial merchant class agitated for modernity in government, making Málaga one of the most rebellious cities of the country.
-The bourgeoisie led several uprisings in favour of a more liberal regime to encourage free commercial enterprise.
+The bourgeoisie led several uprisings in favor of a more liberal regime to encourage free commercial enterprise.
 In 1834, soon after the death of Ferdinand VII, a revolt was organised against the inefficiency of the government of the Count of Toreno (Conde de Toreno), who had been appointed prime minister by the queen regent, Maria Christina on 7 June.
 His tenure in the premiership lasted only till 14 September.
 A year later the civil and military governors of Málaga, the Conde Donadio and Señor San Justo, were killed in a violent insurrection.

-The Ecclesiastical Confiscations of Mendizabal in 1836 resulted in a new initiative to modernise the city.
+The Ecclesiastical Confiscations of Mendizabal in 1836 resulted in a new initiative to modernize the city.
 Religious convents had accumulated property since the reconquest, and by the end of the 18th century a fourth of the urban properties bounded by the ancient city walls belonged to religious orders or similar fraternal organisations.
 With the seizure of the church holdings, many of these buildings were demolished and new buildings or streets or squares were built to replace them.
 The site of the convent of San Pedro de Alcantara became the Plaza del Teatro, while the convent of San Francisco was replaced by an architecturally refined square which became the home of the Lyceum and the Philharmonic Society.